vmware/terraform-provider-avi/website/docs/r/avi_analyticsprofile.html.markdown

 * `sensitive_log_profile` - (Optional) Rules applied to the http application log for filtering sensitive information.
 Field introduced in 17.2.10, 18.1.2.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `sip_log_depth` - (Optional) Maximum number of sip messages added in logs for a sip transaction.
 By default, this value is 20.
 Allowed values are 1-1000.
 Field introduced in 17.2.13, 18.1.5, 18.2.1.
 Allowed in enterprise edition with any value, essentials edition(allowed values- 20), basic edition(allowed values- 20), enterprise with cloud services edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `time_tracker_props` - (Optional) Protobuf versioning for config pbs.
+* `time_tracker_props` - (Optional) Time tracker properties for connection establishment audit.
 Field introduced in 22.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.

 ### Timeouts